Cwade20/Homework-Assignment-2/README.md

 sns.scatterplot('Age', 'Income',hue='Personal Loan', data=df ).set(title = 'Acceptance of Personal Loans', xlabel = 'Age in Years', ylabel = 'Income in $1,000s')
 ```

 >Based on the information from UniversalBank, and our scatterplot, it does appear there is a stronger correlation between Income and loan acceptance, as compared to age and loan acceptance.
-It does appear both Age and Income are independent of each other, and one does not appear to influence the other variable.
+Based on visually looking at our scatter plot, we can see that plot points listed in orange represent an individual taking a given loan, where blue represents those not taking the loan.
+While we can see there is a spread across all age groups of those taking or not taking loans, we can see a stronger correlation between income and those who accepted loans.
+It does appear that those individuals who have an income of >$100,000, are more strongly correlated with loan acceptance, as compared to those who have an income of <$100,000.
+Based on the graph, those who have an income sub $100,000, had very few loans, where as the majority of loans were above the income range of $100,000.

 ## 2. Build a logistic regression model to classify customers into those who are likely to accept
 personal loan offer and those who are not.
 Use all the available variables as predictors except ID